yoeluk/popeye/README.md

 ### Popeye for PDFBox
 Popeye is a queue job manager (in package extra.queuemanager) with Akka.
-It offers the implementer an abtract class of [T] that takes a function of type `HashMap[T, Work[T]] => Boolean`.
+It offers the implementer an abstract class (Manager) of [T] that takes a function of type `HashMap[T, Work[T]] => Boolean`.
 Where Work is

 ```scala